subugoe/rdd-technical-reference/rdd-technical-reference.md

 # Is Your Software Fully Documented?

-## Docs Sprints
+## Doc Sprints

-To ensure the best documentation of our code we can we meet on a weekly base for a code sprint to document everything we have coded throughout the week and haven't been able to document properly yet.
+To ensure the best documentation of our code we meet on a weekly base for a code sprint to document everything we have coded throughout the week and haven't been able to document properly yet.
 The meeting takes place in the meeting room at 1pm.
 Cookies may be provided.

 ## General

-- don't document a language's specifics, e.g. operators
+- Don't document a language's specifics, e.g. operators.\
+*Example:* Use of `=>` in the XQuery expression `replace("qbc", "q", "b") => substring(1, 2)` MUST NOT be explained in a comment.

-- best use language structure to document
+- It is best to use a language's structure to document.

-- write the best documentation you can
+- Write the best documentation you can.

-- documentation and variable language is American English
+- Documentation and variable language is American English.

-- docs should be as close to the code as possible
+- Docs should be as close to the code as possible.\
+This refers both to the documentation in a repository and in the code itself, e.g. inline documentation.

-- every code repository must have
+- Every code repository MUST have:

-    - a README.md file that contains
+    - a README.md file according to [this template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) that contains
         - link to original repository (if the software is forked or otherwise based on preexisting software)
         - short introduction on what the repository is about
         - a guide how to get the software running (if makes sense)